 Instead of obfuscating the data on public broadcast channel with clever cryptography that wastes a a great deal of space, as Monero does, we just do not make it public in the first place, resulting in an immense reduction in the storage space required for the blockchain, a very large reduction in the bandwidth, and a very large reduction of the load on peers.
 They do not have download and validate every single transaction, which validation is quite costly, and more costly with Monero than Bitcoin.

-Once all the necessary commits have been registered on the reliable broadcast channel, only the client wallets of the parties to the transaction can produce a proof for each of the outputs from that transaction that the transaction is valid.
-They do not need to publish on the reliable broadcast channel what transaction that was, and what the inputs to that transaction were.
+Once all the necessary commits have been registered on the total order broadcast channel, only the client wallets of the parties to the transaction can produce a proof for each of the outputs from that transaction that the transaction is valid.
+They do not need to publish on the total order broadcast channel what transaction that was, and what the inputs to that transaction were.

 So we end up with the blockchain carrying only \bigcirc\ln(h) blocks where h is the block height, and all these blocks are likely to be of roughly comparable sizes to a single base level block.
 So, a blockchain with as many transactions as bitcoin, that has been running as long as bitcoin, will only occupy a few dozen megabytes of disk storage, rather than near a terabyte.
 Bitcoin height is currently near a hundred thousand, at which height we will be keeping about fifty blocks around, instead of a hundred thousand blocks around.